 According to Martin Scorsese on the DVD, when first screening some test 8mm footage of Robert De Niro sparring in a ring, he felt that something was off about the image.
 Michael Powell, who at that time had become something of a mentor and good friend to Scorsese, suggested that it was the color of the gloves that was throwing them off.
 Realizing this was true, Scorsese then decided the movie had to be filmed in black and white.

-According to producer Irwin Winkler, he and Robert De Niro didn't have many creative disagreements on the film, save for when De Niro wanted to gain the weight to look like the older Jake LaMotta.
-Winkler, fearing for the actor's health, had objected and suggested the use of prosthetics and makeup as they had money in the budget.
-But as a method actor who wanted to stay true to the real life subject, De Niro opted to gain the weight required.
+According to Producer Irwin Winkler, he and Robert De Niro didn't have many creative disagreements on the film, save for when De Niro wanted to gain the weight to look like the older Jake LaMotta.
+Winkler, fearing for the actor's health, had objected and suggested the use of prosthetics and make-up, as they had money in the budget.
+But as a method actor who wanted to stay true to the real-life subject, De Niro opted to gain the weight required.

 Martin Scorsese was worried about the On the Waterfront (1954) recitation because he knew he'd be inviting critical comparison between the scene in this film and the original film's scene.
 Robert De Niro read it in various ways.
-Scorsese chose the take in which the recitation is extremely flat specifically to mute the comparison, and to suggest that it is simply a recitation and not indicative of how Jake LaMotta felt about his brother.
+Scorsese chose the take in which the recitation is extremely flat, specifically to mute the comparison, and to suggest that it is simply a recitation, and not indicative of how Jake LaMotta felt about his brother.

-Nicholas Colasanto's character, Tommy Como, is based on the real-life mobster Frank Carbo, who basically ran all boxing in New York City during the 1940s and '50s.
+Nicholas Colasanto's character, Tommy Como, is based on the real-life mobster Frank Carbo, who basically ran all boxing in New York City during the 1940s and 1950s.
 He eventually was sent to prison for conspiracy and extortion after being prosecuted by U.S. Attorney General Robert F. Kennedy.

 As of October 2015, Cathy Moriarty has still never seen the film in its entirety.
 According to an interview in the Guardian, she has only seen parts of it.
 It's not just this film, she's never seen most of the films she's been in.

-Another well-known film to feature "Cavalleria Rusticana - Intermezzo" on the soundtrack was The Godfather: Part III (1990).
-Although Robert De Niro didn't appear in that film, he did win his first of two Oscars for its predecessor in that saga, The Godfather Part II (1974).
-The second Oscar he won was for his performance in this film
+Another well-known film to feature "Cavalleria Rusticana - Intermezzo" on the soundtrack, was The Godfather: Part III (1990).
+Although Robert De Niro didn't appear in that film, he did win his first of two Oscars for its predecessor in that saga, The Godfather: Part II (1974).
+The second Oscar he won was for his performance in this film.

 The boxing scenes were originally scheduled to be filmed over a period of five weeks.
 However, because of the way that Martin Scorsese designed to film them shot by shot, the filming of the fight scenes went over twice the length to ten weeks.